AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

    Users in an Interactive Live Streaming Premium channel are either a host or an audience member.
 The host publishes streams to the channel, and the audience subscribes to the streams.

-2. **Request token**

-   Send a request to app server for a token.

-3. **Return token**

-   Generate a token and pass it to app client.

-   <div>A token is the credential that authenticates a user when your app client joins a channel. <ul><li>In a test or production environment, use a token server to generate token is recommended to ensure communication security (as shown in the figure above), see <xref href="https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms">Authenticate Your Users with Tokens</xref> for details.</li><li>The description on this page shows how to get a temporary token from the Agora Console as a quick testing example.</li></ul></div>

 4. **Join a channel**

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.